bdickason/shots/docs/tracking.md

 `mixpanel.track('Event Name', { key1: value1, key2: value2 });`

 Event Name is a string that will be used in the Mixpanel reporting dashboard to identify events.
 The second parameter is a JSON object that

+# Testing tracking

+To test tracking, you need a Mixpanel key.
+Visit www.mixpanel.com and sign up for a free account.

+1. Enter your key into your environment variables.
+On OSX, edit ~/.profile and add the line: `export MIXPANEL_KEY=insert_key_here`
+2. Save your ~/.profile file.
+3. Reload your ~/.profile in your current shell: `source ~/.profile`
+4. Restart node: `node .`